aihua-li12/Biclustering-SSVD/README.md

 - `clusterheatmap(us, ss, vs, label)`: Plot the clustered heatmap.
 Accessible by `functions.clusterheatmap()`.

-Also, the optimization procedures are recorded in the package.
-See the report for detailed discussions.
+Also, the optimization procedures are recorded in different modules in this package.
+See the report for detailed discussions on the optimization.

 ## References